workingDog/AgroAPI/README.md

 See [*AgroApiExample*](https://github.com/workingDog/AgroApiExample) for an example use.

-**AgroProvider** has the following asynchronous functions, together with their callback equivalent:
+**AgroProvider** has the following asynchronous functions, together with their equivalent callback methods:

 - createPoly(poly: AgroPolygon, reponse: Binding\<AgroPolyResponse>)
 - getPoly(id: String, reponse: Binding\<AgroPolyResponse>)